User37som/libbitcoin/bx-fetch-stealth.md

 Arguments (positional):

 FILTER               The Base2 stealth filter used to locate
                      transactions.
-Defaults to all stealth transactions.
+Requires at least 8 bits.
 ```
 This command supports [configuration settings](Configuration-Settings).